zaidoon1/shopping-cart/README.md

 1. Open the database.yml file located in shopping-cart/config
 2. Change the username: and passsword: fields to your mySQL username and password

+Note: The default username is testuser and the default password is password<br>
+Note 2: Before attempting to load the products into the DB, please ensure the username being used has permissions to create a database, create tables and populate them

 # Load products into DB
 Go to root directory of the shopping cart project then run the following command:<br>
 `$ rake db:drop db:create db:schema:load db:seed`